toopher/toopher.github.io/_posts/2013-11-19-toopher-on-rails-example.md

 end
 ```

-The basic Toopher logic hooks in after the `user.authenticate` call, like this:
+The basic Toopher logic hooks in after the `user.authenticate` call.
+Basically, if the first factor passes, move on to authenticating with the second factor, like this (`sessions_controller.rb`):

 ``` ruby
 class SessionsController < ApplicationController